Arrival to San José

 Shuttle transfer to Selva Bananito

-This eco lodge is located on the hills next to La Amistad Biosphere Reserve in the province of Limon, 1 hour´s drive from Cahuita.
-The Selva Bananito Lodge often finds a mention on several lists of the world’s best eco lodges and with good reason.
+This eco-lodge is located on the hills next to La Amistad Biosphere Reserve in the province of Limon, 1 hour´s drive from Cahuita.
+The Selva Bananito Lodge often finds a mention on several lists of the world’s best eco-lodges and with good reason.
 Selva Bananito’s comfortable rooms and spectacular natural surroundings only add to its attractive profile.
-Guests can enjoy a mix of heady natural experiences (without burning too many energy resources) such as relaxing in the open-air portico and savoring a candle light dinner (Selva Bananito Lodge doesn’t have any electric lights and is lighted with oil lights burnt during sunset).
-This is the place to be if you are seeking unlimited adventure and natural bliss, while still ensuring that your merry making doesn’t impact the environment adversely.
+Guests can enjoy a mix of heady natural experiences (without burning too many energy resources) such as relaxing in the open-air portico and savouring a candlelight dinner (Selva Bananito Lodge doesn’t have any electric lights and is lighted with oil lights burnt during sunset).
+This is the place to be if you are seeking unlimited adventure and natural bliss, while still ensuring that your merrymaking doesn’t impact the environment adversely.

 Selva Bananito’s accommodations are independent raised cabin-style structures that are comfortable, sprawling and exude a characteristic rustic charm.
 Cabins are categorized into Standard Cabins and Superior Cabins.